somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-10-15-understanding-tiktok-the-role-of-automation-in-modern-marketing.md

 ### POST ONLY ###
 post:
   title: "Understanding TikTok: The Role of Automation in Modern Marketing"
-  excerpt: "Discover how automation is transforming TikTok marketing and learn strategies to boost your account's growth with powerful tools like Somiibo."
+  description: "Discover how automation is transforming TikTok marketing and learn strategies to boost your account's growth with powerful tools like Somiibo."
-  author: alex
+  author: alex-raeburn
   id: 1729068853
   tags: ["TikTok marketing","automation tools","social media growth","Somiibo bot"]
   categories: ["Digital Marketing","Social Media","Automation Tools"]